ddalthorp/GenEst/README.md

 devtools::install_deps(paste0(.libPaths()[1], "/GenEst"))
 ```

+### Windows Development-Savvy User

-* Windows users who are familiar with R development should first ensure that
+Windows users who are familiar with R development should first ensure that
 they have [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed
-on their machine, and then they can simply run
+on their machine and then can simply run
 ```
 install.packages("devtools")
 devtools::install_github("ddalthorp/GenEst")
 ```

+### Mac/Linux User

-* Mac and Linux users should be able to simply run
+Mac and Linux users can simply run

 ```
 install.packages("devtools")